TaraMathur/GildedRose/README.md

 To run the app:
 1. From the terminal window navigate to the folder that contains the Gilded Rose repo, then type $rails s
-2. Go to localhost:3000 in your browser

-You should see a page with:
-1. INVENTORY TABLE - populated with a list of different items and sell-in and quality values for each item which have been randomly generated.
+2. Go to localhost:3000 in your browser.
+You should see a table populated with a list of different items and Sell-In and Quality values for each item which have been randomly generated.

-2. UPDATE BUTTON - each time you click it, the values in the table will refresh according to the update rules corresponding to the item type.
-3. RELOAD THE TABLE WITH FRESH VALUES BUTTON - when you click it, the table will be populated with new (random) quality and sell-in values.
+3. Click the Update button to see how the Quality and Sell-in values change over time

+4. To refresh the table with new (random) Quality and Sell-in values, click the Reload the Table with Fresh Values button.

 --------------